 Cheapest non-owner car insurance companies in New Mexico

-The cheapest non-owner car insurance in New Mexico is from Central Insurance, with an average rate of $119.
-The second most affordable option in New Mexico is State Farm, with an average rate of $149.
+Central Insurance offers the lowest non-owner car insurance rates in New Mexico, with an average cost of $119.
+The next most affordable option is State Farm, which has an average rate of $149.

-The table below shows the most affordable non-owner car insurance companies in New Mexico.
+The table below lists the most budget-friendly non-owner car insurance companies in New Mexico.

 CompanyAverage annual premiumAverage monthly premium